 Best French: Williams Sonoma French Tapered Olivewood Rolling Pin

-What We Like: Sustainable, works well with many pastry doughs
+What We Love: Sustainable, works well with many pastry doughs

 Sometimes called a French pastry pin, this gorgeous rolling pin has a tapered rod shape made from sustainably sourced olivewood.
-Made exclusively for Williams Sonoma, this lightweight rolling pin is hand finished and the balance feels like perfection.
+Made exclusively for Williams Sonoma, this lightweight rolling pin is hand-finished, and the balance feels excellent.

 Related: The Best KitchenAid Mixers